xceejay/docs.easyjitsi.com/easyjitsi/docs/welcome.md

 ## Navigation

 You can find different topics in the table of contents.
 On desktop, you should see it in the left sidebar.
-On mobile, you should see it after pressing an hamburger menu icon in the top left corner.
+On mobile, you should see it after pressing an hamburger menu icon in the bottom right corner.

 ## About the Documentation